 Thus, to help you understand the various business data processes, it is crucial to know the difference between business intelligence and data mining.
 So, let's take a look.

 Business Intelligence incorporates data analysis with the intent of uncovering trends, insights, and patterns.
 It leverages data, whether big or average and extracts useful information from it.
-Business Intelligence solutions involve an assortment of tools, methodologies, and applications that enable data collection from internal systems and external sources, run queries against data, and organize it for analysis.
+Business Intelligence Development Solution involve an assortment of tools, methodologies, and applications that enable data collection from internal systems and external sources, run queries against data, and organize it for analysis.
 It also creates reports and visualizations to present the results in an easy-to-understand way.

 It works beyond standard matrices such as financial measures, overall company satisfaction, media reach, conversions, and numerous other factors.
 In-depth business intelligence discloses the impact of existing practices on employee performance.

 BI can see the real, quantifiable results of policy and the impact on the future of business is a powerful decision-making tool.